devnull-cz/c-prog-lang/modules/structures.md

 };
 ```

-and initialize it with some samples (can define the array in `animals.h`) and
+And initialize it with some samples (can define the array in `animals.h`) and
 implement a function:

 ```C
 size_t count_minlegs(struct animal *, size_t len, size_t min);
 ```

-that will return number of animals in the array (of `len` items) that have at
+That will return number of animals in the array (of `len` items) that have at
 least `min` legs.

 Notice that the function returns `size_t`.
 This way it is ready for future